Skip to main contentCore Concepts

 Bearer Token

-Authentication method where API key is sent in Authorization header: Authorization: Bearer <key>.
+Authentication method where API key is sent in Authorization header without the “Bearer” prefix: Authorization: {api-key}.

 CI/CD